Tesla Cybertruck Pickup to be revealed in November in Los Angeles

-Tesla CEO, Elon Musk said on Wednesday that Tesla will unveil the Cybertruck – its electric pickup truck – on Nov 21st in Los Angeles.
+Tesla CEO, Elon Musk said on Wednesday that Tesla will unveil the Cybertruck – its electric pickup truck – on Nov 21st in Los Angeles 2019.
 Musk also tweeted that it is the location and month in the opening credits of the movie “Blade Runner”. " It is supposed to look like something straight out of Blade Runner movie", the CEO added.

-The idea of a Tesla pickup truck has been kicked around since 2013 when Musk mentioned his desire to take on the Ford F-150s of the world onstage at an event.
+Tesla is known for its high-performing electric vehicles, and the idea of a Tesla pickup truck has been kicked around since 2013 when Musk mentioned his desire to take on the Ford F-150s of the world onstage at an event.
 The billionaire entrepreneur has spent the last six years teasing the truck without offering too many concrete specifics.

 Then, in June, Musk said on the podcast “Ride the Lightning” that the Tesla pickup truck “will be better than an F-150 in terms of truck-like functionality, and be a better sports car than a standard 911.”